You read that title right. We are going to talk about how to play the F barre chord, or every beginners sworn enemy. DUN DUN DUN!

 Ahem!
 We apologize.
 Now let’s get back to the lesson.

-Yes, it is a tricky chord, or , let us be honest, every barre chord is a pain in the ass to learn.
+Yes, it is a tricky chord, and to be honest, all barre chords can be a pain in the ass to get a hang of.
 But trust us, they are extremely important and useful to learn and master.
 Being able to play barre chords will grant you the ability to play power chords and whatnot.
 Also, a lot of songs use barre chords, so learning them will take your guitar skills to the next level.